 The role of Historic Lakeland in preserving the architectural treasures of Lakeland goes beyond the Lake Mirror Promenade, however.
 The organization was instrumental in the creation of the city's Historic Preservation Board and in the establishment of historic districts throughout the city.
 It has worked with a variety of city agencies and private developers to restore such visible and historically significant structures as the Lakeland Terrace Hotel, the Polk Theatre, and the Marble Arcade.
 It annually recognizes owners of commercial and residential structures in Lakeland who have renovated and/or restored their properties in a manner consistent with the historic character of the structure and the area surrounding it.

-In its more than twenty years of existence, Historic Lakeland has remained true to its mission.
+Historic Lakeland has remained true to its mission throughout its existence.
 It has increased public awareness of, and concern for, the architectural heritage of Lakeland.
 It remains, to use the words of founding member Jean Bunch, ". . .a unified voice for preservation, not only of buildings and places, but of Lakeland's quality of life."